larius11/Basics/README.md

 	3.)
 Every number that is a multiple of 5 must be replaced by "Buzz".
 	4.)
 Every number that is a multiple of both must be replaced by "FizzBuzz".

-The exercise is supposed to show how an individual approaches programming in a general sense.
-	i.e. How they decide to tackel the problem based on their skillset.
+The exercise is supposed to show how an individual approaches programming in a general sense.  i.e. How they decide to tackle the problem based on their skillset.

 I will be programming FizzBuzz and putting it up to my GitHub to leave a record of my current programming level and may revise it in the future.

+Here's the link to the [video](https://www.youtube.com/watch?v=QPZ0pIK_wsc&feature=youtu.be) that inspired me.

 *Date: 07/31/2017*